 In the aftermath of narcissistic abuse, finding peace feels elusive.
 It’s like a brief calm in the eye of a storm that’s quickly swallowed by swirling chaos.
-The trauma, grief, and cognitive dissonance (feeling torn between conflicting thoughts or beliefs) that lingers after such a relationship leaves your mind and surroundings feeling unsafe, constantly triggering anxiety and unease.
+The trauma, grief, and cognitive dissonance (conflict between beliefs, ideas, and actions) that lingers after such a relationship leaves your mind and surroundings feeling unsafe, constantly triggering anxiety and unease.
 But there is hope.
 By intentionally creating safe spaces—you can carve out pockets of serenity that act as sanctuaries for your healing.

 These spaces are essential for grounding yourself, regaining your sense of security, and slowly piecing together the version of you that has been lost or hidden away.
 In this blog, we’ll explore what these safe spaces look like and how to start building them, so you can finally rest, recharge, and reconnect with your true self.